-This is one reason why JSON APIs have rarely adopted hypermedia controls successfully: JSON APIs are typically consumed by code that is expecting a fixed-format and isn’t designed to be a hypermedia client.
-For clients like this, the power of hypermedia controls embedded within an API response is irrelevant and often simply annoying:
+This is one reason why JSON APIs have rarely adopted hypermedia controls successfully: JSON APIs are typically consumed by code that is expecting a fixed format and that isn’t designed to be a hypermedia client.
+This is totally understandable: building a good hypermedia client is hard!
+For JSON API clients like this, the power of hypermedia controls embedded within an API response is irrelevant and often simply annoying:

 The short answer to this question is that HATEOAS isn’t a good fit for most modern use cases for APIs.
 That is why after almost 20 years, HATEOAS still hasn’t gained wide adoption among developers.
 GraphQL on the other hand is spreading like wildfire because it solves real-world problems.

-We are going to focus in on what we feel is the most important section of Fielding’s dissertation, from a web development perspective: Section 5.1.
+We are going to focus on what we feel is the most important section of Fielding’s writing, from a web development perspective: Section 5.1.
 This section contains the core concepts (Fielding calls them constraints) of Representational State Transfer, or REST.

-Before we get into the muck, however, it is important to understand that Fielding discusses REST as a network architecture, that is an entirely different way of architecting a distributed system.
-And a novel one that should be contrasted with earlier distributed systems.
+Before we get into the muck, however, it is important to understand that Fielding discusses REST as a network architecture, that is, as an entirely different way to architect a distributed system.
+And, further, as a novel network architecture that should be contrasted with earlier approaches to distributed systems.

 It is also important to emphasize that, at the time Fielding wrote his dissertation, JSON APIs and AJAX did not exist.
 He was describing the early web, with HTML being transferred over HTTP by early browsers, as a hypermedia system.

 Today, in a strange turn of events, the term “REST” is mainly associated with JSON Data APIs, rather than with HTML and hypermedia.
-This becomes extremely humorous once you realize that the vast majority of JSON Data APIs aren’t RESTful, and, in fact can’t be RESTful, since they aren’t using a natural hypermedia format.
+This is extremely funny once you realize that the vast majority of JSON Data APIs aren’t RESTful, in the original sense, and, in fact, can’t be RESTful, since they aren’t using a natural hypermedia format.

 The “Constraints” of REST

 In his dissertation, Fielding defines various “constraints” to describe how a RESTful system must behave.
-This approach can feel a little round-about and difficult to follow for many people, but it is an appropriate approach for an academic dissertation.
-Given a bit of time thinking about the constraints he outlines, and some concrete examples, it will become easy to understand if a given system actually satisfies the architectural requirements of REST or not.
+This approach can feel a little round-about and difficult to follow for many people, but it is an appropriate approach for an academic document.
+Given a bit of time thinking about the constraints he outlines and some concrete examples of those constraints it will become easy to assess whether a given system actually satisfies the architectural requirements of REST or not.

-Let’s go through each of these constrains in turn and discuss them in detail, looking at how (and to what extent) the web satisfies each of them.
+Let’s go through each of these constraints in turn and discuss them in detail, looking at how (and to what extent) the web satisfies each of them.